intel/trustauthority-client-for-go/go-tdx/README.md

+---
+last_updated: 16 February 2024
+---

 # Intel® Trust Authority Go TDX Adapter
-Go module for collecting TDX Quote from TDX enabled platform.

-This library leverages Intel SGX DCAP for Quote generation: [https://github.com/intel/SGXDataCenterAttestationPrimitives](https://github.com/intel/SGXDataCenterAttestationPrimitives)
+The **go-tdx** adapter enables a confidential computing client running in an Intel® Trust Domain Extensions (Intel® TDX) trust domain (TD) to collect a quote for attestation by Intel Trust Authority.
+The go-tdx adapter is used with the [**go-connector**](../go-connector/) to request an attestation token.

-## Go Requirement
+## Requirements

-Use <b>go1.19 or newer</b>.
-Follow https://go.dev/doc/install for installation of Go.
+- Use **Go 1.19 or newer**.
+See [https://go.dev/doc/install](https://go.dev/doc/install) for installation of Go.
+- Intel® Software Guard Extensions Data Center Attestation Primitives (Intel® SGX DCAP) is required on the attesting TEE for quote generation.
+For Intel SGX DCAP installation, see [https://github.com/intel/SGXDataCenterAttestationPrimitives](https://github.com/intel/SGXDataCenterAttestationPrimitives).

 ## Unit Tests

-To run the tests, run `cd go-tdx && go test ./... --tags=test`
+To run the tests, run `cd go-tdx && go test ./... --tags=test`.
 See the example test in `go-tdx/crypto_test.go` for an example of a test.

 ## Usage

-Create a new TDX adapter, then use the adapter to collect quote from TDX enabled platform.
+### To Create a new Intel TDX adapter

-Optionally collect the eventlog as well for a TD by passing an eventlog parser in second argument.
+**NewEvidenceAdapter()** and then use the adapter to collect a quote from a TD.
+NewEvidenceAdapter() accepts two optional arguments: **tdHeldData**, and **EventLogParser**. **tdHeldData**  is binary data provided by the client. tdHeldData, if provided, is output to the **attester_held_data** claim in the attestation token. **EventLogParser** allows you to provide a log parser for ACPI or UEFI logs, if your Intel TDX-enabled platform exposes the logs.

+**CollectEvidence()** requires a **nonce** argument.
+A SHA512 hash is calculated for the nonce and tdHeldData (if any) and saved in the TD quote REPORTDATA field.
+If successful, CollectEvidence() returns a TD quote that's formatted for attestation by Intel Trust Authority.

 ```go
 import "github.com/intel/trustauthority-client/go-tdx"